-Zotero is a way to store and organize citation information for a variety of research resources, including journal articles, books and book chapters, images, videos, websites, and more.
+Zotero is a way to save the sources you find including journal articles, books and book chapters, images, videos, websites, and more.

 For help getting started with Zotero, see the Quick Start Guide below.

 For a Zotero tutorial, click this arrow

 Documentation for using Zotero is also available on the Zotero website.

 Download Zotero for free from Zotero.org.

 Step 1: Download the Zotero application and install on your computer.